 Since most conversions come from brand name searches/ direct visits, brand awareness plays a crucial role.
 Features in relevant outlets, partnerships with other products and people, and events will help get the brand name out there.

-Prolific social media presence with tempting visuals (it’s a product that can be presented in many creative ways) will definitely gather a strong following.
+Prolific social media presence with tempting visuals will definitely gather a strong following.
+It’s a product that can be presented in many creative ways.

 Coffee brands manage to keep a good portion, 38%, of customers coming back, which is good for a staple product.
 The average time between orders of 143 days seems a bit high – if yours is less, that’s good, coffee is needed every day, after all!